faltz009/work-in-progress/the_e_mystery.md

 - Let it grow continuously where the growth rate equals the current amount (dm/dt = m)
 - After 1 time unit, you have e units

-This is measurement, not just abstract math.
-Like measuring π with circumference/diameter.
+This is measurement,like measuring π with circumference/diameter.

 ### 2. The Dimensional Hierarchy